 There are four fields you can use to start setting up your rules: Source, Target, Geo and Campaign.
 Geo and Campaign rules are available only for Pop and Domain traffic at the moment, however.

-As for an activation condition, you can specify either visits or cost.
+As for an activation condition, you can specify either visits (clicks in Push RBO) or cost.

 For an action condition, you can specify 4 formulas upon which our system will act: